joinpursuit/AC_4_Web/units/html/projects/calculator/calculator.md

 * [css](assets/calc.css)
 * [js](assets/calc.js)

+## Instructions

-* Edit the files so that when the user click on one of the operator buttons  (`+`, `-`, `*`, and `/`) keys, the operator is displayed on the calculator.
+1. Edit the files so that when the user clicks on one of the operator buttons  (`+`, `-`, `*`, and `/`), the operator is displayed on the calculator.

-* Edit the project so that clicking on an operator when one has just been clicked will do nothing.
+2. When a user clicks on an operator, after one had just been clicked, nothing happens.

+E.g. If the user just clicked on `+`, and she then clicks on `*`, this has no effect.

-* Edit the project so that when the user clicks on the `=` button, the result of the calculation is displayed.
+3. Edit the project so that when the user clicks on the `=` button, the result of the calculation is displayed.
+Use the provided `calculate` function.

-* Edit​ ​​ _calc.js_ ​​​so​ ​that​ ​the​ `​C`​ ​button​ ​clears​ ​the​ ​text​ ​of​ ​​outputDiv​.
+4. Edit​ ​​ _calc.js_ ​​​so​ ​that​ ​the​ `​C`​ ​button​ ​clears​ ​the​ ​text​ ​of​ ​​outputDiv​.

-* Edit​ ​​ _calc.css_ ​​​so​ ​that​ ​the​ ​page​ ​uses​ ​a​ ​calculator-specific​ ​font​ ​like​ ​​Orbitron​.
+5. Edit​ ​​ _calc.css_ ​​​so​ ​that​ ​the​ ​page​ ​uses​ ​a​ ​calculator-specific​ ​font​ ​like​ ​​Orbitron​.

-* Edit​ ​​ _calc.css_ ​ ​​so​ ​that​ ​the​ ​text​ ​of​ ​​outputDiv​​ ​is​ ​right-aligned.
+6. Edit​ ​​ _calc.css_ ​ ​​so​ ​that​ ​the​ ​text​ ​of​ ​​outputDiv​​ ​is​ ​right-aligned.

-* Generate​ ​a​ ​​favicon​​ ​and​ ​link​ ​to​ ​it​ ​from​ ​​ _calc.html_.
+7. Generate​ ​a​ ​​favicon​​ ​and​ ​link​ ​to​ ​it​ ​from​ ​​ _calc.html_.

+8. **bonus** set a maximum length to the input *and* output of the calculator.